 – The endodontic microscope, combined with X-ray imaging, helps dentists detect complex anatomical structures, unusual root canals, and remove obstructions that hinder access and cleaning of the root canal, such as pulp stones or calcified tissues.

-– With enhanced magnification and lighting, the endodontic microscope makes retreatment significantly easier.
-Under the microscope, dentists can clearly observe old filling materials, broken instruments within the canal, perforations in the pulp chamber floor, or root perforations.
+– Thanks to increased magnification and brightness, intraoral microscopes make root canal treatment easier.
+Under the microscope, dentists can easily observe old fillings, broken instruments in the root canal, perforations in the pulp floor, or perforations in the root apex.

-– The endodontic microscope enables dentists to better visualize the root canal system during treatment, helping to detect early and minimize risks of complications such as perforations of the chamber floor or root walls, or canal blockages.
+– Intraoral microscopes help dentists better observe the root canal system during treatment, enabling early detection and minimizing the risk of complications such as perforation of the floor or walls of the root canal, or blockage of the root canal.

-– The microscope helps dentists ensure that the canal is completely dry and clean before obturation, reducing the risk of infection and improving the success rate of endodontic treatment.
+– A microscope helps dentists observe and ensure that the root canal is completely dry and clean before filling, helping to prevent infection and reduce the risk of endodontic treatment failure.

 In cases of surgical endodontics such as apicoectomy, the use of a dental microscope facilitates every step of the procedure—from flap reflection, bone access, apical resection to curettage of inflamed tissues—making them easier and more accurate.
 Under magnification, the dentist can minimize trauma when creating the bony window, preserving surrounding tissues.
 During apical resection, the microscope allows clear visualization of the root end being treated, helping to detect fractures, cracks, or tiny accessory canals.